 The intensification of the Anglophone Crisis in the English-speaking Northwest and Southwest regions of Cameroon in 2017 caused people to flee these areas.
 Many of those fleeing the conflict have crossed the border into Nigeria.?Municipal and parliamentary elections held in February 2020 led to violent confrontations between separatists and Cameroonian military forces and increased movement to Nigeria.?

-Over 67,000 Cameroonian refugees were living in Southeastern Nigeria as at July 2021, accounting for nearly 95% of all refugees in the country. ?
-The refugee influx has decreased significantly in 2021, with just under 4,000 refugees arriving over January–July 2021.
+Over 73,000 Cameroonian refugees were living in Southeastern Nigeria as at January 2022, accounting for nearly 95% of all refugees in the country.?
+The refugee influx decreased significantly in 2021, with just under 4,000 refugees arriving over January–July 2021.
 Akwa Ibom, Benue, Cross River, and Taraba states host registered refugees.
-Since the Nigerian Government allows the integration of refugees with local communities, 39,000 of them are living with host communities.
-At least 27,800 of them have taken shelter in four refugee settlements.
+Since the Nigerian Government allows the integration of refugees with local communities, 43,000 of them are living with host communities.
+At least 29,600 of them have taken shelter in four refugee settlements.
 The Adagom settlement (Cross River state) and Ikyogen settlement (Benue state) host the majority of the refugees.?

 No significant recent humanitarian developments.
 This crisis is being monitored by our analysis team.